The camshaft might not be the first thing you think of when it comes to your engine, but it plays a crucial role in keeping it running smoothly.

 Camshaft Functions

-The main job of the camshaft is to control when the engine’s intake and exhaust valves open and close, making sure it happens at the right time for the best combustion.
+The camshaft’s main job is to control when the engine’s intake and exhaust valves open and close, ensuring that this happens at the right time for the best combustion.

-There are different types of camshafts designed to improve how the valves work for various engine performances.
+Different types of camshafts are designed to improve the valves’ work for various engine performances.
 Overhead camshafts (OHC) are common in today’s engines and allow direct control of the valves, while pushrod camshafts are found in older engines and use lifters and rocker arms to move the valves.

 The cams, which are specially shaped bumps on the camshaft, press against the valve lifters to make the valves open and close precisely.
 This timing ensures that the air-fuel mix goes into the combustion chamber at the right time and exhaust gases leave efficiently, keeping the engine running at its best.